ThusharaSampath/choreo-samples/docker-hello-world-manual-task/readme.md

 ## Testing

-- Execute the component using Choreo console.
+- Execute the component using the Choreo console.
 - Observe the execution logs in Choreo to see the "Hello, World" message.